thenadz/document-gallery/README.txt

 * `none` - No order (available with Version 2.8).
 * `post__in` - Preserve post ID order given in the post__in array.

+**Paginate** *(New in Version 4.0)*

+When the limit option is not equal to `-1` and paginate is true, the gallery will be split into pages with the limit defining the size of each page within the gallery.

 **Relation Option** *(New in Version 1.4)*

 The relation option should only be used when also using the *category or custom